Kwinana Nickel Refinery: Operations

-Kwinana is part of BHP's Nickel West operations, which includes, apart from Kwinana, the Leinster Nickel Mine, the Mount Keith Mine, the Kambalda Nickel Concentrator and the Kalgoorlie Nickel Smelter.
+Kwinana is part of BHP's Nickel West operations, which includes, apart from Kwinana, the Leinster Nickel Mine, the Mount Keith Nickel Mine, the Kambalda Nickel Concentrator and the Kalgoorlie Nickel Smelter.

-At Kwinana, nickel matte refined into nickel powder and briquettes at a grade of 99.8 percent nickel.
+At Kwinana, nickel matte is refined into nickel powder and briquettes at a grade of 99.8 percent nickel.

 In late 2021, a nickel sulphate plant opened at the refinery, the first in Australia.
 Nickel sulphate is a key component of lithium-ion batteries, which are used to power electric vehicles.

 History

-Soon after developing its Kambalda nickel deposit, the Western Mining Corporation, WMC, started looking into the possibility of producing refined nickel.
+Soon after developing its Kambalda nickel deposit, the Western Mining Corporation (WMC), started looking into the possibility of producing refined nickel.
 The company decided to use the Sherritt Gordon hydrometallurgical ammonia-leach process for this purpose and selected Kwinana as the location for its new refinery, based on the availability of power and water supply, raw materials and the location in the Perth metropolitan region.

 The design process of the refinery commenced in 1967, and the refinery was commissioned in May 1970.
-During the construction, the project was scheduled to employe 1,500 people while, during operation, it would employ 250 people.
+During the construction, the project was scheduled to employ 1,500 people while, during operation, it would employ 250 people.
 The construction cost was financed through a shares issue by WMC Resources.
 As part of the operational requirements of the refinery, the mining and milling facilities at Kambalda as well as the township had to be expanded.
 The company also had to acquire rolling stock to transport the ore from Kambalda to Kwinana.
 At this point, the Kalgoorlie smelter was also already in planning but no decision on its construction and location, Kambalda or Kalgoorlie, had been made.